StorageOS Best Practices

 StorageOS resource consumption depends on the workloads and the StorageOS features in use.

-The recommended minimum memory reservation for the StorageOS Pods is 235Mb.
+The recommended minimum memory reservation for the StorageOS Pods is 512MB for non-production environments.
 However it is recommended to prepare nodes so StorageOS can operate with at least with 1-2GB of memory.
 StorageOS frees memory when possible.

 StorageOS Pods resource allocation will impact directly on the availability of volumes in case of eviction or resource limit triggered restart.
 It is recommended to not limit StorageOS Pods.